C.S. Cartaginés: History

 In 1966 Cartaginés was the first Costa Rican club to travel to the United States playing against Guadalajara and Emelec.
 During those years the club assembled one of its most famous squads, called the "Ballet Azul" (Blue Ballet, because their graceful style of play), trained by coach Alfredo "Chato" Piedra, and spearheaded by their current historical top scorer, Leonel Hernández (164 goals), which stayed in the club during his entire career.
 As a recognition for Hernández for his loyalty, the club retired his jersey number, 11.

 Cartaginés struggled during the 80s, a low point being the relegation in 1982 to the second division, which forced a club rebuilding in order to obtain a spot in Costa Rica's Primera División.
 A breakthrough came for Cartaginés when in 1983 they won the "Segunda" championship, and returned to the top flight, in which has remained since then.
 In 1987 they lost the championship final to Herediano.

 In the 90s, the club was unable to break Saprissa and Alajuelense's hold on the top position, finishing runners-up in 1993 and 1996.
 The former season, however, allowed them to participate and win the CONCACAF Champions' Cup in 1994, their current biggest achievement, defeating Mexican club Atlante 3–2 in the final.

 In the 21st century, the club tried to push for the championship during the 2000s and 2010s decades, with a runners-up position in the 2012-2013 season their best league result.
 However, they won the 2014 and 2015 editions of the Costa Rican Cup, the national knockout football competition.
 Their most decorated player of this period was Randall Brenes, known as "Chiqui", which in 2017 became the second striker of the club (after Leonel Hernández) to reach the 100 league goals cap, and retired with a total of 103 in 280 appearances.

-The long wait for the national title was over for the 2021-2022 season, when Cartaginés defeated Liga Deportiva Alajuelense (2-1 aggregate) in the Clausura final to win their 4th league championship.
-They also won that year the Costa Rican Cup for the third consecutive time, defeating Herediano in the final (3-2 aggregate).
+The long wait for the national title was over for the 2021-2022 season, when Cartaginés defeated Liga Deportiva Alajuelense (2–1 aggregate) in the Clausura final to win their 4th league championship.
+Those days Cartago was filled with people celebrating with bugles and flags that finally, after 81 years, they had won the tournament.
+They also won that year the Costa Rican Cup for the third consecutive time, defeating Herediano in the final (3–2 aggregate).